Guinea-Bissau

-Guinea-Bissau, officially the Republic of Guinea-Bissau, (Note: República da Guiné-Bissau /pt/) is a country in West Africa that covers 36125 km2 with an estimated population of 2,026,778.
+Guinea-Bissau, officially the Republic of Guinea-Bissau, (Note: República da Guiné-Bissau /pt/) is a country in West Africa that covers 36125 km2 with an estimated population of 2,080,000.
 It borders Senegal to its north and Guinea to its southeast.

 Guinea-Bissau was once part of the kingdom of Kaabu, as well as part of the Mali Empire.
 Parts of this kingdom persisted until the 18th century, while a few others had been under some rule by the Portuguese Empire since the 16th century.
 In the 19th century, it was colonised as Portuguese Guinea.
 Upon independence, declared in 1973 and recognised in 1974, the name of its capital, Bissau, was added to the country's name to prevent confusion with Guinea (formerly French Guinea).

-Guinea-Bissau has had a history of political instability since independence.
-The current president is Umaro Sissoco Embaló, who was elected on 29 December 2019.
+Guinea-Bissau has had a history of political instability: following the bloody but ultimately successful war of independence, the winning PAIGC established a one-party socialist state, which was under military control from 1984 to 1994, when free multiparty elections were held.
+Several successful military coups have since interrupted peaceful transfer of power, most recently the 2025 coup, which installed the currently ruling military junta, headed by the transitional president Horta Inta-A Na Man.

 About 2% of the population speaks Portuguese, the official language, as a first language, and 33% speak it as a second language.
 Guinea-Bissau Creole, a Portuguese-based creole, is the national language and also considered the language of unity.
 According to a 2012 study, 54% of the population speak Creole as a first language and about 40% speak it as a second language.
 The remainder speak a variety of native African languages.
 The nation is home to numerous followers of Islam, Christianity, and multiple traditional faiths.
-The country's per capita gross domestic product is one of the lowest in the world.
+The country's GDP per capita is one of the lowest in the world.

-Guinea-Bissau is a member of the United Nations, African Union, Economic Community of West African States, Organisation of Islamic Cooperation, Community of Portuguese Language Countries, Organisation internationale de la Francophonie, Alliance of Small Island States and the South Atlantic Peace and Cooperation Zone.
+Guinea-Bissau is a member of the United Nations, Organisation of Islamic Cooperation, Community of Portuguese Language Countries, Organisation internationale de la Francophonie, Alliance of Small Island States and the South Atlantic Peace and Cooperation Zone.
 It was also a member of the now-defunct Latin Union.
+As of November 2025, its membership in Economic Community of West African States and African Union has been suspended after a coup d'etat.